Click Here To Schedule A Consultation

 • Discoloration from laser treatments such as Fraxel, IPL, and Picosure laser

-A series of creams, including kojic acid, azelaic acid, hydroquinone, hydra-vital factor K (Vitamin K cream), and sunscreen, are used at home after the Cosmelan mask is removed to maintain the effects of the procedure and keep the skin clear and free of excess pigment.
+A series of creams, including kojic acid, azelaic acid, hydroquinone, hydra-vital factor K (Vitamin K cream), Cosmelan 2 cream, and sunscreen, are used at home after the Cosmelan mask is removed to maintain the effects of the procedure and keep the skin clear and free of excess pigment.
 Strict sun avoidance is imperative, and patients must practice proper sun protection, including the use of sunscreen with an SPF of 50 or higher.
-Dr. Green recommends layering two different sunscreens on the skin of her patients with melasma.
+Dr. Green recommends layering two different sunscreens for patients with melasma.
 She recommends using a chemical-based sunscreen, such as one that contains oxybenzone, as well as one that includes a physical block, such as zinc oxide or titanium dioxide.
 Sunscreen use is paramount throughout the treatment of melasma and afterward in order to avoid the recurrence of dark patches of melasma and hyperpigmentation.

-Typically, the most common side effects of the Cosmelan peel include a mild amount of facial redness, dryness, and minimal peeling.
+The most common side effects of the Cosmelan peel include mild facial redness, dryness, and minimal peeling.
 These side effects normally resolve on their own within several days of treatment.
 Dr. Green’s Anti-Wrinkle Recovery cream, combined with the unique Vitamin K cream, will both effectively help minimize any.
+If there is skin irritation in areas where Cosmelan 2 is being applied throughout the at-home portion of the treatment, alert Dr. Green, who can make any necessary adjustments to your regimen.
+Signs of skin irritation can include persistent redness, peeling, stinging, or burning.
+Continuing to use the Cosmelan 2 cream when the skin is irritated can damage the skin and worsen the appearance of melasma.

 NP 45 yrs Cosmelan 6 weeks FRONT MGWatermark